christianhaitian/PortMaster/ports.md

 Title_F="Nanosaur ."
 Desc="This is Pangea Software’s Nanosaur, which casts a cybernetic dinosaur from the future who’s sent back in time 20 minutes before a giant asteroid hits the Earth." porter="brooksytech" locat="nanosaur.zip" runtype="rtr" genres="fps"

 Title="Neverball ."
 Desc="Tilt the floor to roll a ball through an obstacle course within the given time.
 If the ball falls or time expires, a ball is lost.
-Includes Neverputt." porter="Bamboozler" locat="Neverball.zip" runtype="rtr"
+Includes Neverputt." porter="Bamboozler" locat="Neverball.zip" runtype="rtr" genres="platformer,puzzle"

 Title="nKaruga ."
 Desc="A cool 2D bullet hell shooter.
 Just download and play." porter="Jetup" locat="nKaruga.zip" runtype="rtr" genres="fps"